metabrainz/picard-docs/usage/option_profiles.rst

 enabled and includes all options.

 When an option value is retrieved as part of Picard's processing, it comes from the first enabled profile in the stack that manages that option.
-Similarly, when a new value is set for an option in the :menuselection:`Options...` window, the change will only be applied to the first enabled profile in the stack that manages that option.

-Initially, the profile stack contains only the system's "user settings" profile, which holds the default settings for the user.
+Initially, the profile stack contains only the system's "User base settings" profile, which holds the default settings for the user.

 Example of Using Profiles
 -------------------------